Taylor Raddysh: Playing career

+At the conclusion of his contract, Raddysh left as a free agent and was signed to a two-year, $3 million contract with the New York Rangers on July 1, 2025.

 International play

 Internationally, Raddysh represented Canada at the 2017 World Junior Championships, becoming the 4th player in Team Canada history to score 4 goals in a game against Latvia on December 29, 2016.
 The following year he returned to Team Canada helping them win a gold at the 2018 World Junior Championships in Buffalo, New York.

 Personal life

 Raddysh was born and raised in Caledon with his brother Darren.
 As the two were a few years apart, they played competitive lacrosse on the same teams and golfed together at the Caledon Country Club.
 Darren is under contract with the Lightning, and made his NHL debut on Dec 30, 2021.
 He is Ukrainian-Canadian.